 The institute/department is asked to state that an applicant who is not in a tenure-track programme has the scientific qualifications required to be considered for a tenure-track programme at a Danish university.

 The department is encouraged to state the degree to which being named a Villum Young Investigator will influence the applicant’s chances of being selected for a tenure-track programme at the host institution.

-The letter of support is important to the foundation and may be used to decide between two equally qualified candidates from the same institution.
+The letter of support is important to the foundation and may be used to decide between two equally qualified candidates.